Screenflex for Raspberry Pi

 2. Create service file:

-sudo nano /etc/systemd/system/screenflex.service
+sudo nano /etc/systemd/system/screenflex.service3.
+Paste:

 [Unit]